jd-santos/cline/Rules/slides.md

 -->
 ```

-**Advanced Click Markers:**
+**Advanced Click Markers**:
-- Use `[click]` at the beginning of a line in notes to synchronize with the next click animation on the slide.
+- Use `[click]` at the beginning of a line in notes to synchronize with the next click animation on the slide
-- Use `[click:N]` to synchronize with a specific absolute click number N.
+- Use `[click:N]` to synchronize with a specific absolute click number N
-- Use `[click:+N]` to synchronize N clicks after the previous click marker.
+- Use `[click:+N]` to synchronize N clicks after the previous click marker
-- Content between click markers is highlighted in the presenter notes.
+- Content between click markers is highlighted in the presenter notes
-- Click markers help in navigating notes during the presentation, especially with the presenter mode.
+- Click markers help in navigating notes during the presentation, especially with the presenter mode

 ### Importing Slides